chutney-testing/chutney-testing.github.io-legacy/docs/documentation/actions/assertions.md

         ```

-!!! note "xsd schema can be loaded from different paths"
+!!! note "XSD schema can be loaded from different paths"

     | prefix          | description                                                      | example                                               |
     |:----------------|:-----------------------------------------------------------------|:------------------------------------------------------|